dcslagel/las-util-django/README.md

   ## Run dev web server
-  python manage.py runserver
+  python manage.py run
   ```

   then in a web browser browse to:
   http://127.0.0.1:8000/upload

   Select a LAS file to upload.
+The version.las in
+  las-util-django/src/las_util_django/raw_data is a simple test file.
+  Click 'upload'

-Ludr will upload the file, parse the data and store
-  the date in a database for retrieval.
+  LAS-Util will upload the file, parse the data and store the date in a database for retrieval.

   the resulting data files will be displayed at:
   http://127.0.0.1:8000/display